Information for Authors

 Copyright for published papers will belong to the Houston Journal of Mathematics

-Authors will receive the final .PDF file, and if they prefer, offprints for a nominal charge.
-The Journal requests page charges for published articles but this will be waived when the authors do not have institutional support.
+Authors will receive free of charge the final .PDF file; offprints can be ordered for a nominal charge.
+The Journal requests page charges for published articles but this will be waived when there is no institutional support available.
+If the authors' library does not subscribe to our journal, then HJM expects that authors make a serious effort to convince the subject librarian to subscribe to our journal.

 Further questions and correspondence may be sent to the Managing Editor at